Anime: The Brave of Gold Goldran

 - Lightning Bruiser: Captain Shark.
 Whereas the other Legendra Braves specialize in certain tactics and have some sort of Finishing Attack, Captain Shark doesn't - his regular attacks are so powerful that he doesn't need style or finesse.

-- Luckily My Shield Will Protect Me: The Silver Knights all have shields, which carries over to (God) Silverion.
+- Luckily My Shield Will Protect Me: The Silver Knights all have shields (though Fire Silver's is more like a barrier), which carries over to (God) Silverion.

 - Macross Missile Massacre: Captain Shark's Spiral Launcher works like this.
 As with him, it's just plain and simple missiles on top of missiles on top of missiles.